gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Note that JUnit 5 requires Java 8 or higher.

+### Fail fast on `test` task

+Gradle now supports failing the `test` task after the first failed test.
+Projects with large test suite can take a long time to execute even though a failure occurred early on leading to unnecessary wait times (especially on CI).
+To enable this fail fast behavior in your build file, you should set the `failFast` property:

+    test {
+        failFast = true
+    }

+In addition, this behavior can be enabled from the command line for individual build invocations.
+An invocation would look like `gradle test --fail-fast`.

 ### Support for optional dependencies in POM consumption

 Gradle now creates a dependency constraint for each dependency declaration in a POM file with `<optional>true</optional>`.
 This constraint will produce the expected result for an optional dependency: if the dependency module is brought in by another, non-optional dependency declaration, then the constraint will apply when choosing the version for that dependency (e.g., if the optional dependency defines a higher version, that one is chosen).